 They were married in a barefoot ceremony at their home in April 2016, and now My Kitchen Rules host Pete Evans and his Kiwi wife Nicola Robinson-Evans have just returned from a belated honeymoon in Washington and Tahiti.

-Not shy about their quest to expand their minds and spiritual understanding, they began their holiday in an unorthodox way, attending a brain training program at the The 40 Years of Zen Training Center near Seattle, Washington.
+Not shy about their quest to expand their minds and spiritual understanding, they began their holiday in an unorthodox way, attending a brain training program at the 40 Years of Zen Training Center near Seattle, Washington.

 Founded by New York Times bestselling author Dave Asprey, the centre teaches 'biohacking' through 'neurofeedback'.